Integrals of stable envelopes for cotangent bundles to Grassmannians: Combinatorial Interpretations

-\begin{corollary} The $Gr_2$-simplex, permitting terms of the form $\langle ii\rangle_{n-1}$ to be potentially non-zero according their value in the closed form, obeys the following recurrence relation: In the fixed point notation,

-(if any of the terms on the RHS are undefined, we treat them as adding 0). \end{corollary}

-Another way to obtain 4-neighbor addition without exceptions for consecutive entries is as follows: Given any layer of the $Gr_2$-simplex, the integers in this layer can be naturally assigned as the coefficients of a complete homogeneous polynomial in 3 variables, say $a,b,c$, and the resulting polynomial will be divisible by $a+2b+c$.
-For example,
+Given any layer of the $Gr_2$-simplex, the integers in this layer can be naturally assigned as the coefficients of a complete homogeneous polynomial in 3 variables, say $a,b,c$, and the resulting polynomial will be divisible by $a+2b+c$.
+This is illustrated for the first few layers in Figure \ref{fig: unreduced gr2 example}.

-The monomials are arranged as follows: The term on top always corresponds to $b^{n-2}$, and going southeast in the triangle corresponds to multiplying the current monomial by $\frac{c}{b}$, and going southwest in the triangle corresponds to multiplying the current monomial by $\frac{a}{b}$.
+The monomials are arranged as follows: The integer at the top of the triangle corresponds to $b^{n-2}$, and going southeast in the triangle corresponds to multiplying the current monomial by $\frac{c}{b}$, and going southwest in the triangle corresponds to multiplying the current monomial by $\frac{a}{b}$.

 \begin{conjecture} The entries in each layer of the $Gr_{2}$-simplex correspond (via the arrangement described above) to coefficients of a polynomial in $a,\ b,\ c$ that is divisible by $(a+2b+c)$. \end{conjecture}